jojozhuang/ui5-tutorial/5.walkthrough-mvc/README.md

 # UI5 Tutorial

+Copy all files from `4.walkthrough-bootstrap`.

 ## Walkthrough - MVC Controls

-Copy all files from `4.walkthrough-bootstrap`.
+We will replace the "Hello World" text in the HTML body by the SAPUI5 control `sap/m/Text`.
+In the beginning, we will use the JavaScript control API to set up the UI, the control instance is then placed into the HTML body.

 1. Update index.html